 “They notified us today and we will analyze measures that we will adopt,” said Gabriela Buenrostro, Deputy Director of Corporate Communication at Walmart Mexico and Central America.

 “We are disappointed since we are sure that this operation is positive both for the competitive environment and the consumer.
 That drives the development of electronic commerce in Mexico.”

-Following this, Mexican authorities cited the Federal Law of Economic Competition.
-This allows the involved parties to potentially modify the agreement and request better conditions to proceed with the operation.
+Following the opposition, Mexican authorities cited the Federal Law of Economic Competition.
+This allowed involved parties to potentially modify the agreement and request better conditions to proceed with the operation.
 Nonetheless, Cofece released a statement saying that the presented conditions did not suffice.

 “In this case, the commitments proposed by Walmart and Cornershop were insufficient to avoid the possible negative effects of the merger,” it explained.